 Easy Fish Tacos Recipe

-This fish taco recipe uses milk to get rid of that fishy taste from sole.
+This fish taco recipe uses milk to get rid of that fishy taste from sole and other saltwater fish.
 Fresh and delicious, it also saves you money by using inexpensive frozen fish.

 For the slaw: